SnowBroScott/possibly-a-hero-canonical/decision-log.md

 DECISION LOG ENTRY

-DECISION: Superhero name options emerge from three distinct in-world sources: citizens (warm, local, affectionate), the social media influencer (editorial, slightly damning), and social media (chaotic, meme-driven, no dignity).
+DECISION: Superhero name options emerge from three distinct in-world sources: citizens (warm, local, affectionate), Rex Flynn / Exposed (editorial, slightly damning, viral-optimized), and the Superhero Community (peer/professional).
 Players choose from whichever options have emerged.
 Early names skew silly — players are expected to outgrow their first designation.
 The influencer reacts differently depending on which name the player adopts.